 Gather the following materials from your local craft store.

 - green, red, and brown Tempera Paints

-- gold acrylic paint (unless you can find gold tempera paint)
+- yellow acrylic paint (unless you can find gold tempera paint)

 - single paintbrush